MASSIVEMAGNETICS/Vic-Torch/docs/roadmap.md

 This document scopes Vic-Torch into phased deliverables with measurable goals, benchmarking baselines, and technical bets to prioritize.
 It is intentionally pragmatic: each phase should land a usable artifact, a minimal benchmark suite, and clear performance/compatibility/UX targets.

+## How To Use This Roadmap
+- Pick a single phase and land the deliverables plus its gate metrics before expanding scope.
+- Treat benchmarks as the court of law; opinions are inadmissible without numbers.
+- If a goal is missed, document the exception and defer it explicitly to a later phase.

 ## Scope Phases

 ### Phase 0 — Core Tensor + Autograd (MVP)